Agriculture, Environment, and Biodiversity Division (AEB)

 - 1 UNESCO Water Center ICIREWARD

-- 1 UNESCO Chair in World Food Systems
+- 1 UNESCO Chair in Global Food Systems

-- Increase visibility and contribute to the Region's excellence in agronomy, the environment, ecology, and biodiversity at the national and international levels.
+- To increase visibility and contribute to the Region’s excellence in agronomy, the environment, ecology, and biodiversity at the national and international levels

-- Promoting the link between training and Research
+- Strengthening the link between education and Research

-- Facilitate collective reflection on platforms and infrastructure in connection with institutions and organizations.
+- Facilitate a collective discussion on platforms and infrastructure in collaboration with institutions and organizations

-- Lead a collective discussion on coordinated planning of jobs, skills, and human resources in conjunction with institutions and organizations.
+- Facilitate a collective discussion on coordinated planning for jobs, skills, and human resources in collaboration with institutions and organizations

 Scientific scope

-The Center comprises 46 research, experimental, or service units as its main affiliates and 10 other laboratories as secondary affiliates.
+The Cluster comprises 46 research, experimental, or service units as primary affiliates and 10 additional laboratories as secondary affiliates.
 It encompasses agricultural, environmental, and water sciences, as well as ecology and evolution.
-It offers four long-term thematic projects in these disciplines:
+Within these disciplines, it carries out four long-term thematic projects:

 - Plant Adaptation to Global Change